Conservative MP Adam Afriyie declared bankrupt

 - Published

-Conservative MP Adam Afriyie has been made bankrupt after a judge heard he owed around £1.7m.
+Conservative MP Adam Afriyie has been made bankrupt after a judge heard he owed around £1m to HMRC and £700,000 to Barclays bank.

-A bankruptcy order was made against the Windsor MP at an online hearing in the Insolvency and Companies Court on Tuesday.
+A bankruptcy order was made against the MP at a hearing in the Insolvency and Companies Court on Tuesday.

-Mr Afriyie had already announced he would be standing down at the next election, saying with Brexit "concluded" it was the "right time".
+The Windsor MP had already announced he would be standing down at the next election, saying with Brexit "concluded" it was the "right time".

+Responding to the court order, Mr Afriyie said it was "a stressful time".

+"This has been ongoing for many years following business failures some time ago.

-During his parliamentary career, Mr Afriyie has served as a shadow science minister and in 2016 was appointed to be a trade envoy to Ghana.
+Mr Afriyie has represented the Berkshire constituency since 2005 and during that time has served as a shadow science minister and a trade envoy to Ghana.

 He stood down from that role when the UK-Ghana bilateral trade deal was secured.